What is a Student-Athlete Advisory Committee (SAAC)?

 A student-athlete advisory committee (SAAC) is a committee made up of student-athletes assembled to provide insight on the student-athlete experience.
 The SAAC also offers input on the rules, regulations and policies that affect student-athletes' lives on NCAA member institution campuses.

 Presently, there are separate national SAACs for NCAA Divisions I, II and III.
 NCAA legislation mandates that all member institutions have SAACs on their respective campuses.
 Further, NCAA legislation requires that all member conferences have SAACs.

 Division III SAAC Mission Statement

-The mission of the NCAA Division III Student-Athlete Advisory Committee (SAAC) is to enhance the total student-athlete experience by promoting opportunity for all student-athletes; protecting student-athlete welfare; and fostering a positive student-athlete image, while maintaining the tenants of teh Division III philosophy.
+The mission of the National Student-Athlete Advisory Committees is to enhance the total student-athlete experience by promoting opportunity, protecting student-athlete welfare and fostering a positive student-athlete image.

 Purpose of SAAC

 Promote communication between institutional student-athlete advisory committees and the North Atlantic Conference student-athlete advisory committee.